Tropicana Brands Group: Other products

 Pepsi produced fruit-flavored soft drinks called Tropicana Twister Soda in 2005.

-This soft drink line has largely replaced Pepsi's Slice line.
+This soft drink line replaced Pepsi's Slice line.
 Tropicana also has Fruit Snacks, and in the United Kingdom makes smoothies.

-Trop50, introduced by Tropicana in 2009, is orange juice with 50% less sugar and calories, a reduction achieved by dilution with 50% water and the addition of Reb A or PureVia, chemically altered versions of the Stevia plant.
+Trop50, introduced by Tropicana in 2009, is orange juice with 50% less sugar and calories, a reduction achieved by diluting with 50% water and adding Reb A or PureVia, chemically altered versions of the Stevia plant.
 Trop50 is available in several varieties including Farmstand Apple, Pomegranate Blueberry, Pineapple Mango, Orange, Lemonade, and Raspberry Lemonade.

-A number of their juice products designed for 'extended shelf life' are colored with 'carmine', an extract of cochineal beetles.
+A number of their juice products designed for an extended shelf life are colored with carmine, an extract of cochineal beetles.

 In 2010, the company announced a limited release of Tropolis, a liquid fruit snack drink, for January 2011.

-In March 2011, the IRI named Trop50 as one of the "Top 10 Food and Beverage Brands in 2010".

 In celebration of National Orange Juice Day on May 4, 2022, Tropicana released Tropicana Crunch, a limited-edition cereal intended to be eaten with orange juice.
 Composed primarily of oats, wheat, brown sugar, rice, almonds, and honey.

 Naming rights

-Tropicana holds sponsorship to Tropicana Field in St. Petersburg, Florida, the home to the baseball team Tampa Bay Rays.
+In October 1996, Tropicana bought a 30-year naming rights deal for the former Thunderdome stadium (Tropicana Field) in St. Petersburg, Florida.

 The name of the Bradenton Juice baseball team of the South Coast League was indicative of Tropicana's headquarters which were located in Bradenton, Florida.

 Headquarters

 The headquarters of Tropicana Products are in Chicago, Illinois.
 PepsiCo, the parent company of Tropicana, planned to begin moving Tropicana employees into its existing Chicago facility in the first quarter of 2004.
-PepsiCo moved Tropicana into Chicago to consolidate their juice brands into one Chicago-based unit.
+PepsiCo moved Tropicana to Chicago to consolidate its juice brands into one Chicago-based unit.

-Tropicana Products was headquartered in the four-story Rossi Office Building in Bradenton, Florida until 2004.
-In 2004, the building, which was completed in 2002, was sold for $20 million.
-In 2007, it was sold to Bealls of Florida.
+Tropicana Products was then headquartered in a four-story building called the Rossi Office Building in Bradenton, Florida from 2002 to 2004.
+In 2007, the building was sold to Bealls of Florida.
 The 149,000 square foot building was renamed the E. R. Beall Center.